danielmana/fullstack-material/README.md

 3. Build the last version of the app with `gulp build` and open the emulator for Android: `cordova run android`

+## Build APK

-4. Bump up version on `config.xml` file and run `cordova build android --release` to create an APK release
+1. Bump up version on `config.xml` file.

+2. Run `cordova build android --release` to create an APK release.
+You'll need to have generated a `.keystore` file on the same folder to sign Android releases.